Electro-Corp/GoofyAhProgrammingLanguage/README.md

 ```
 ### NOTE: FOR FILES ITS RECOMMENDED TO USE THE STDLIB/FILEIO.GAPL for convenience
 #### lfile
-Loads a file based on the last item on the charstack.
+Loads a file based on the last item on the charstack, with the specified mode.
 Ex:
 ```
 lchar helloworld.txt
-lfile
+lfile a
 ```
+Modes:
+* a = Append
+* w = Write
+* r = Read
 #### wfile
 Appends to the current loaded file with the last item on the charstack.
 Ex:
 ```